Quincy Commissary Volunteer

 - Must be at least 18 years of age

 This position is not located in Boston and is at our offsite Quincy Animal Care Center (QACC) located along the Fore River in Quincy, MA.
 Transportation to this facility is easiest by car and free parking is available.
 One can also reach the facility by public transportation.
-Public transportation requires taking the Redline to Quincy Center, transferring to a bus and walking about five minutes.
+Public transportation requires taking the Redline to Quincy Center, transferring to a bus and walking for about five minutes.

 The Quincy Fishes Team provides care for a diverse group of species in both small and large systems, from 20 gallons to 30,000 gallons.
 These systems are used for rearing larval fish and culturing feeder shrimp, quarenting new animals before moving them onto exhibit, and providing holding space for larger animals, like sharks and stingrays.